yugeniom/S4/README.md

 !make boost
 !make S4_pyext
 ```
 4) S4_xColab is now permanently installed on your Google Drive.
-To create a simulation, create a new Colab Notebook with the following heading cell, followed by :
+To create a simulation, create a new Colab Notebook with the following heading cell, followed by your own simulation code:
 ```
 from google.colab import drive import os, sys